History of the Ukrainian minority in Poland: Second Polish Republic

 Two contradicting policies towards national minorities were competing in Poland at the time.
 The assimilationist approach advocated by Roman Dmowski (minister of foreign affairs) and Stanisław Grabski (minister of religion and education) clashed with the more tolerant approach advocated by the Polish chief of State Józef Piłsudski, whose project of creating the Międzymorze federation with other states failed in the aftermath of the Polish-Soviet War.
 The ultranationalist Roman Dmowski and his National Democrats, with its consistent militantly anti-Ukrainian policies, was supported by the Polish minority in Eastern Galicia.

+From 1918 to 1924, Polish institutions officially acknowledged Ukrainian as a public language only Eastern Galicia.
+This changed with the language laws passed in 1924, which permitted members of the Ukrainian minority to use Ukrainian in public administration offices and local government bodies in the voivodeships of Lwów, Tarnopol, Stanisławów, Wołyń, and Polesie, as well as in courts.

 Political and cultural life

 The Polish authorities renamed the eastern part of Austrian Galicia "Eastern Little Poland" and created administrative units (Palatinates) designed to include as many non-Ukrainians as possible.
 In 1924 the Polish government under Władysław Grabski excluded the Ukrainian language from use in government institutions.
 It also avoided the official use of the word "Ukrainian", replacing it with the historical name "Ruthenian".

 There were nine legal Ukrainian and Ruthenian parties, reflecting a full range of political opinion.
 Ukrainians during the interbellum had several representatives in the Sejm.
 In 1928–1930 there were 26 Ukrainian MPs in Polish parliament, including Marshall Deputy of the Sejm, Volodymyr Zahajkiewicz and the Secretary of the Sejm, Dymitr Ladyka.
 Ukrainian and Belarusian deputies created a powerful "Ukrainian-Belarusian Club" (Klub Ukrainsko-Bialoruski), whose members were very active in those years.
 In 1935 there were 19 Ukrainian deputies, and in 1938 – 14, including Vasyl Mudry – Deputy Marshal of the Polish Sejm.